 Like animals should not be an unique requirement for animal training.
 The notion of communicating with a different species gives us the responsibility to seek more and more scientific (trustworthy) information with a pragmatic view of everything, in order to learn even more and don’t make the mistake of believe in everything we read or hear from others.
-Stimulating the natural behaviors of the species and not conditioning them to social wills and pressures should be the main thing.
+Stimulating the natural behaviors of the species and do not conditioning them to social wills and pressures should be the main thing.

 Don’t be what society wants you to be, or give in to their pressures.
 Respect other species and communicate with them not by opposition, but because there is natural feedback.
 Knowledge is a powerful tool and it’s free.
 Lack of knowledge is expensive.
 Nosce te ipsum.

 Recommended reading references

 ABRANTES, R. 1997.
 Dog Language.
 Wakan Tanka Publishers.

 ABRANTES, R. 1997.
 The Evolution of Canine Social Behavior.
 Wakan Tanka Publishers.

 ABRANTES, R. 2011.
 Unveiling the Myth of Reinforcers and Punishers.